anilabraham-IT/IntuneEDU/IntuneEDU/edu-device-remote-actions.md

 - **Restart**: Powers off the device and restarts it.
 - **Factory reset**: Powers off the device and resets it to its factory settings.
-- **Sync** device to get updated settings, app assignments, or group memberships.
-This can also help you if you're trying to troubleshoot why a device may be causing user issues.
+- **Sync device**: Syncs device with the Intune for Education service to get updated settings, app assignments, or group memberships.
+This action is also helpful if you're trying to troubleshoot a device that's causing user issues.
+- **Rename device**: Changes the name of an existing device.
+The new name takes affect the next time the device syncs with Intune for Education.
-- **Remove from management** - Remove the device from Intune management without removing any personal data.
-It will no longer be able to access school resources.
+- **Delete device**: Remove the device from Intune for Education without removing any personal data.
+A deleted device can no longer access school resources.

 ## Windows 10 user groups
 From the dashboard, go to **Users**.
 Select the user that you want to manage.
 At the bottom of the page, select **Reset password**.
 This action resets an old, lost, or forgotten password on the user's device.